iqbalfn/admin/_posts/2016-02-11-model-methods.md

  *
  * @param array rows List of the row to insert.
  *
- * @return boolean true on success false otherwise.
+ * @return number of inserted rows or false.
  */
 {% endhighlight %}